Lakewood Farm: Historical significance

-To be listed on the National Register, a property must meet at least one of four specific criteria and Lakewood meets two of the criteria.
-It is significant in social history through its direct association with George F. Getz, whose work at Lakewood Farm illuminated a number of important political, social, and philosophical movements taking place during the Progressive Era in the early 20th century when government and individuals responded to the rapid industrialization in American.
+To be listed on the National Register, a property must meet at least one of four specific criteria; Lakewood meets two.
+It is significant in social history through its direct association with George F. Getz, whose work at Lakewood Farm illuminated a number of important political, social, and philosophical movements taking place during the Progressive Era in the early 20th century, when government and individuals responded to the rapid industrialization in America.

 Lakewood Farm is also significant because the architecture of three main buildings, and associated structures and objects, which were built and/or remodeled by Getz.
-They are striking examples of modern architecture at the turn of the century as the Stick Style of the late nineteenth century transitioned to the new Arts and Crafts Movement taking place in the early twentieth century.
+They are striking examples of modern architecture at the turn of the century as the stick style of the late nineteenth century transitioned to the new Arts and Crafts Movement taking place in the early twentieth century.